mindhiveproject/frontend/content/docs/terms.md

  - Your User Content (including that used by you, us or other users of the Service) does not and will not infringe or misappropriate any third party rights, including copyrights and other intellectual property rights, privacy rights, rights of publicity or moral rights, or defame, libel or slander anyone.
 That is, your User Content must be your original work, and you must have the permission of third parties who have rights in the User Content before you upload or publish the User Content on the Service.

  - You can remove your User Content from the platform at any time.
-User Participants, you can request that your data be removed from the platform at any time by contacting info@mindhive.science.
+User Participants, you can request that your data be removed from the platform at any time by contacting <a mailto="info@mindhive.science">info@mindhive.science</a>.

 * Disclaimer.
 There is no reasonable way for us to monitor all User Content that is uploaded to or published on the Service, and we have no obligation to you or any other user to monitor, edit or control the User Content that you and other users upload to or publish on the Service.
 This means that we are not responsible for User Content on the Service and you agree not to make any claims against us based on User Content.
 Nevertheless, we may remove, edit, search or block User Content from the Service at any time if the User Content violates these Terms or is found to be otherwise offensive.
 If you use the Service, you will be exposed to User Content from other users, some of which may be insulting, inaccurate or offensive.
 We may investigate allegations that User Content violates these Terms and in such cases we will determine what action (if any) we take with respect to the User Content in question.